Water reuse essential guide

 Image credit: AWRA

-Cost-effective – DPR systems typically appear in or nearby drinking water and wastewater treatment plants and, as a result, water only needs to be pumped a short distance.
+DPR systems typically appear in or nearby drinking water and wastewater treatment plants and, as a result, water only needs to be pumped a short distance.
 The close distance between the two means that is much cheaper for municipalities compared to IPR methods.

-Public perception and lack of knowledge should also be taken into account as the general idea of a DPR system being implemented in a local community’s water system can lead to public resistance and misunderstanding, if implemented poorly.
+Public perception and lack of knowledge should also be taken into account, as the general idea of a DPR system being implemented in a local community’s water system can lead to public resistance and misunderstanding, if implemented poorly.

-A known method – IPR is not new and has been introduced successfully around the globe.
+IPR is not new and has been introduced successfully around the globe.
 There a no adverse health impacts that have been reported as a result of an IPR system in communities that make use of it, leading to their popularity.
 Public backing – IPR systems have won public favour in recent years as more consumers get on board with the idea of having an IPR system compared to a DPR system, according to the study carried out by the ATSE.

 Water reuse technologies

-There are a number of factors that can have an impact on the choice of water reuse technology.
-The National Academies Press report found that the key factors that determine a technology choice include; the application of water reuse, the quality objectives of the reclaimed water, characteristics of the source water, compatibility, process flexibility, operation and maintenance, energy and chemical requirements, staffing requirements, residual disposal options, and environmental constraints.
+There are several factors influencing the selection of water reuse technology, as highlighted in the National Academies Press report.
+These factors encompass the application of water reuse, quality objectives for reclaimed water, characteristics of the source water, compatibility, process flexibility, and operation and maintenance considerations.

 The main membrane bioreactor families